Tronald/CoordinateSharp/CONTRIBUTING.md

 ### Testing

 Developers are encouraged to write and share tests for changes made.
-With that said all forks will be manually tested prior to merging.
+Please use the automated testing project provided with the solution to verify changes.
+Forks will be tested both manually and automated prior to merging.

+NOTE: Conversion Test PASS # 4 is currently failing.
+This is due to an incorrect MGRS conversion in a circumpolar region.
+An issue has been raised, and you may ignore that PASS at this time.

 ### Pull Requests